-Some of the previous results can also be interpreted as bearing on matching.
-The results on the relationship of agglomeration to useful past experience in Panel B of the previously discussed Table 5 clearly bear on matching as well as the learning that we have previously discussed.
-The results show a consistent positive relationship between a worker's useful experience and density.
-This is consistent with the idea that agglomeration improves matches.
+Some of the previous results can be interpreted as bearing on this relationship.
+In particular, the results on the relationship of agglomeration to useful past experience in Panel B of Table 5 clearly bear on both matching and learning.
+The results show a robust positive relationship between a worker's useful experience and density.
+This is consistent with the idea that agglomeration improves matches but also with the idea that density leads to specialization.

-Table 6 presents further results on the matching of workers to firms.
-Panel A presents results on the difficulty an employer is expected by a worker to encounter in finding a replacement.
+Table 6 presents further results on the matching.
+Panel A presents results on a worker's assessment of the difficulty an employer is expected to encounter in finding a replacement.
 This is negatively related to density in all the models but one.
 The relationship is significant in all but the samples of highly educated workers and movers.
+Again, this is consistent with agglomeration improving matches.

-The rest of the worker estimates typically feature signs that are consistent with matching but with small coefficients.
+The rest of the results are much weaker.
+The other worker estimates feature signs that are largely consistent with matching but with small coefficients.
+And the standard errors are small, suggesting that the problem is not simply one associated with sample size.
 Panel B presents models of a worker's difficulty of finding an equivalent job.
 Although the coefficients here are all negative, none are significant.
 Panel C presents results of models of the relationship of a worker's specialization to density.
 Again, although the results are all negative, they are also all insignificant.
 In a similar spirit, the results in Panel D show a positive but insignificant relationship between a worker's appropriate experience and agglomeration.
-The only exception to this pattern of predicted signs but noisy measurement is in Panel E. Here, a worker's appropriate education is negatively but insignificantly associated with density.
+The only exception to this pattern of predicted signs but insignificant coefficients is in Panel E. Here, a worker's appropriate education is negatively but insignificantly associated with density.
+The firm results in Panel F also address a